PsyJim/AURORA/README.md

 ## An introduction

 ### What is DCViewer?
-DCViewer borns as an intent of project of some undergrad astronomers.
-It is a graphical interface to display data cubes from distinct IFS (Integral Field Spectroscopy) telescopes as; MaNGa, MUSE and CALIFA.
+DCViewer is a Python 3 graphical interface GPLv3 licensed.
+This program it's intented to display and analysis with different tools, the more distinct data cubes formats of IFU telescopes.

 ### Why DCViewer?
 We want to create a program that actually could be used to display and work with some distint data cubes.
 This due the lack of compatibility among the way that IFS telescope manage their data.